fluent/fluent-bit-docs/administration/hot-reload.md

 ## Limitations

-Hot reloading feature is currently working on Linux and macOS.
-And Windows is not supported yet.
+The hot reloading feature is currently working on Linux and macOS.
+Windows is not supported yet.